TomasPospisil97/landingpage/README.md

 6. **Contact**:
 * Contact section with short contact info. // DONE-still in progress
 * Add some animation/button with links to actual socials - github, linkedin etc.. . // DONE
-* Add a "form" for contacting me - fill up some data => I should recieve an email, that this person wants to contact me about this or that .. . // DONE-still in progress
+* Add a "form" for contacting me - fill up some data => I should recieve an email, that this person wants to contact me about this or that .. . // DONE

 7. **Languages**:
 * Add a roll-down possibility of language (only CZ and EN). // NOT DONE